A step toward a reinforcement learning de novo genome assembler: Materials and methods

-Despite the use of overlap score that considers the order of the \emph{reads} in approach 1.1, it is susceptible to the sparse rewards problem --- as well as in the seminal approach.
-Although it often produces a small, constant and usually positive reward, and not a zero-value reward as traditionally applied by sparse reward systems, only few and sparse state-action pairs would produce higher rewards.

-We can observe in both systems (from Equations \ref{eq:01} and \ref{eq:05}) that there is no rewards provided during learning process to guide the agent towards its goal (since any \emph{read} incorporated would produce a reward $0.1$).
-Thus, the agent's learning process would depend exclusively on the sparse actions taken during the exploration of this vast space of states.
+Despite the overlap score considering the order of \emph{reads} in approach 1.1, it is susceptible to the sparse rewards problem --- as in the seminal approach.
+Although it often produces small, constant and positive rewards, and not a zero-value reward as applied in sparse reward systems, only few and sparse state-action pairs would produce higher rewards.
+In both systems (Eq \ref{eq:01} and \ref{eq:05}) no reward is provided during the learning process (since any \emph{read} incorporated would produce a reward of $0.1$).

-Considering that the agent's learning process tends to take longer in environments suffering from the sparse reward problem~\cite{trott2019}, the proposed changes in approaches 1.2, 1.3 and 1.4 mainly focused on improving this aspect and, for this, higher rewards, previously obtained only at the end of the episode, were distributed for each action taken in each episode.

-Thus, these approaches –-- in addition to making the reward system dense, instead of sparse as originally proposed –-- focused on reducing or eliminating the occurrence of inconsistencies, which, from the genome assembly perspective, would allow permutations of unaligned \emph{reads} to produce maximum accumulated rewards.

-Equations \ref{eq:07}, \ref{eq:06} and \ref{eq:02} represent, respectively, the reward systems for approaches 1.2, 1.3 and 1.4 --- so that $ol_{norm}(s,s')$ represents the normalized overlap between the two subsequent \emph{reads} that allowed to reach state $s$ and then $s'$.
+Thus, the agent's learning process depends exclusively on the sparse actions taken during the exploration of this state space, tending to take a long time due to the sparse rewards problem~\cite{trott2019}.
+In approaches 1.2, 1.3 and 1.4, we focused on improving it with higher rewards distributed for each action taken in each episode (previously obtained only at the end of the episode).
+These approaches focused on reducing or eliminating inconsistencies that allowed permutations of unaligned \emph{reads} to produce maximum accumulated rewards.
+Eq \ref{eq:07}, \ref{eq:06} and \ref{eq:02} represent the reward systems for approaches 1.2, 1.3 and 1.4, respectively, so that $ol_{norm}(s,s')$ represents the normalized overlap between two subsequent \emph{reads}.